simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 * {{< linkForRef "practical-guide-event-sourcing" "Practical Guide to Event Sourcing by Sam-Nicolai Johnston" >}}[<sup>[16](#ref-16)</sup>]
 * {{< linkForRef "event-sourcing-netcore" "Event Sourcing .NET Core by Oskar Dudycz" >}}[<sup>[17](#ref-17)</sup>]

-All of the examples are in Kotlin or C# but you can probaly find more expamples in the language of your choice.
+All the examples are in Kotlin or C#, but you can probably find more examples in the language of your choice.

 ## Concepts